 The three departments of the School of Information Technology (SIT) Computer Science, Informatics and Information Science joined forces in 1999 to offer a joint coursework Master's programme, the MIT, which has since then evolved into four MIT degrees: the two degrees offered by the Department of Informatics, MIT Information Systems, a research masters, and MIT ICT Management, a coursework masters; MIT Big Data Science, a coursework degree offered by the Department of Computer Science; and MIT ICT Information Science, a coursework degree targeting the next generation library and information professionals (LIS) offered by our Department of Information Science.
 All three departments are involved in the three coursework degrees.

-Our Department was awarded a grant by the Carnegie Corporation of New York to offer a Master's programme for qualified librarians from academic libraries from specified sub-Saharan African countries, for the period 2011 – 2014, focussing on knowledge and skills in ICTs, viz. the M.IT Stream B programme.
-This programme makes use of a blended teaching model, using technology-mediated lectures through audio-conferencing and the University of Pretoria (UP) learning management system, as well as four on-site block lecturing periods, two of which take place in Pretoria and the other two at our two partner institutes in the USA and Uganda.
+Our MIT ICT Information Science (coursework) started taking shape when our Department was awarded a grant by the Carnegie Corporation of New York to offer a Master's programme for qualified librarians from academic libraries from specified sub-Saharan African countries, for the period 2011 – 2014, focussing on knowledge and skills in ICTs, viz. then known as the M.IT Stream B programme.
+Since 2015 this became a self-sustaining programme.
+It makes use of a blended and hybrid teaching model, using technology-mediated lectures through audio-conferencing and the University of Pretoria (UP) learning management system.
+The Department was also awarded a second grant by the Carnegie Corporation of New York to offer eight four-week residential continuing professional development (CPD) programmes for qualified librarians from specified countries in sub-Saharan Africa, for the period 2014 – 2016, focussing on hands-on ICT skills.
+The training took place in Pretoria.